Christmas countdown 2023: Less than 100 days to go

 Be wary of gift cards or vouchers

 There’s no denying that gift cards or vouchers can be great gifts.
-Their simplicity can mean that they’re the gifts that keeps on giving for time-pressed shoppers, but spend with caution.
+Their simplicity can mean that they’re the gifts that keep on giving for time-pressed shoppers, but spend with caution.

 Don’t get caught up in social media